JZRodriguez/fingerprints_project/README.md

 The map is defined by:

 ![Alt text](https://github.com/JZRodriguez/fingerprints_project/blob/main/F2.jpg 'F2')

-r0 is a parameter to be chosen close to the average radius of curvature of the pad.
+r is a parameter to be chosen close to the average radius of curvature of the pad.
 In addition we have a function r(u, v) denoting the surface distance.
 This construction guarantees a smooth surface (at least once differentiable) for all smooth r(u, v).
 The geometry of the pad can now be specified by choosing a certain function r(u, v).
 It is given by the following expression:

 ![Alt text](https://github.com/JZRodriguez/fingerprints_project/blob/main/F3.jpg 'F3')